When 48 Hours Does Not Equal 2 Calendar Days

 “Some plans require you to cancel your trip at least 48 hours prior to your departure.
 But others require you to cancel your trip at least 2 days prior to your departure.”

-1. A plan with the 48 hour rule requires you to cancel all your trip arrangements not later than 9:59 am of the previous Wednesday
+1. A plan with the 48 hour rule requires you to cancel all your trip arrangements not later than 11:59 pm of the prior Tuesday

 2. A plan with the 2 day rule requires you to cancel all your trip arrangements not later than 11:59 pm of the previous Wednesday